Matrix Decomposition and Applications: Existence of Bidiagonal Decomposition: Three Approaches

-Previously, we utilized a Householder reflector to triangularize matrices and introduce zeros below the diagonal to obtain the QR decomposition, and introduce zeros below the sub-diagonal to obtain the Hessenberg decomposition.
-A similar approach can be employed to find the bidiagonal decomposition.
+In earlier discussions, we employed Householder reflectors to triangularize matrices, achieving the QR decomposition by introducing zeros below the main diagonal and the Hessenberg decomposition by introducing zeros below the subdiagonal.
+A similar strategy can be applied to compute the bidiagonal decomposition.